 Your business faces several tax bills each month.
 Failure to file either payroll or sales tax with the IRS can cost your business more than expected.

 Collecting, reporting, and remitting payroll taxes are some of your key responsibilities when you have employees.
-And if you forget or downright neglect your responsibility, your small business could receive a penalty for not paying payroll taxes.
+And if you forget or downright neglect your responsibility, your small business could receive a penalty for unpaid payroll taxes.

 Whatever your reason for missing your deposit deadline, not paying payroll taxes is a big deal to the IRS and other tax agencies.